cs5450/cs5450.github.io/assignments/index.md

 - Unfortunately, we are aware that (1) there are solutions to many homework questions available on the WWW, and (2) even USC students tend to cheat quite frequently on homeworks.
 Please help us restore faith in the integrity of Trojans by not being those students.

-###Rubric
-Each homework assignment generally asks for a set of features to be implemented in C++.
-It also usually asks students to specifically either use or not use some STL classes.
-Based on these requirements, each assignment is going to have its own grading rubric.
-We also have a general rubric which you need to consider for *all* assignments;
-this captures issues that will be common to most of your projects, like quality of your code.

-####General Rubric
-**Coding problems**

-- Up to 3% deduction for using global variables inappropriately or extensively in your program.
-- Up to 5% deduction if your code compiles with warnings.
-It depends on the number of warnings and their severity.
-In order to see the compiler warnings, you need to compile with the -Wall switch.
-For example g++ hw1.cpp -Wall -g -o hw1.
-If you believe the warnings are unavoidable document it in your README file.
-- Up to 5% if you do not use command line arguments correctly (hard code or use cin).
-- Up to 3% deduction for each compiler error depending on the severity of mistake.
-- Up to 10% deduction for bad Makefile (once Makefiles are taught).
-- Up to 20% deduction for bad coding practices, code organization, indentation, naming, code file and header separation, code documentation, throwing non-exception types, etc.
-- Up to 10% deduction for repo organization, garbage files in repo, folder organization, repeated code files, missing data files, missing README file, etc.
-- Up to 10% deduction if your program is testable but crashes during execution, leaks memory, or is considerably slow.
-Depending on the nature of the assignment, you may lose more points if your program is slow or not scalable.
-- If one of the features of an assignment is not testable because it has major compile errors, you will likely lose at least half its points in addition to other coding mistakes.
-For example if we cannot test one of your data structure functions because it is missing the UI section (main function) or it has major compile errors, then the best we can do is to look at your code and see if it would work or not.
-In this scenario, we can give you at most half the points for that data structure function.
-- Similar to the previous rule, if your project is missing a key feature such that testing many other features depends on it, you will likely lose a lot of points.
-For example, imagine that your assignment is supposed to read data from a file and then process.
-If you finish the processing part and leave out the file I/O part, you are making it very difficult to test your project.
-If you want to leave out the file I/O (maybe because you do not have time), change your main function so that it generates some data (like an initial array) just to test the rest of your assignment.
-This actually makes it easier for yourself to test your assignment as you build.
-If you want to learn more about this, look up unit testing.

-**Multiple choice problems**

- + If you miss 1 on a problem of several possible answers you get 50%
- + If you miss more than 1 on a problem with multiple correct answer you get 0
- + If you miss the 1 right answer (if there's only 1 correct answer) you get 0